 What are camper and staff annual retention rates?

 We have an average of just over 50% retention rate, which has steadily increased each of the past 5 years.
 According to the ACA (American Camping Association), 50% is a good rate for campers.
 In 2016, 62% of our counselors returned.
 Numbers look similar for 2017.
 According to the ACA, 40-60% of staff returning is a good rate.

 Each year we have a Camp Health Supervisor that is able to provide care for the children and distribute any needed medications.
 All staff are also trained in CPR, AED, and First Aid.
 Staff are also required to carry a basic first aid kit along with any rescue inhalers and Epipens that their campers may need.
 Each year our health care plan is also reviewed by a local doctor who is on call for any emergencies.

 What is the food like?

-Balanced meals are prepared each day by our vendor, Minute Meals, in order to give our campers the necessary energy to get through each day of activities.
-A salad bar is provided at all lunches.
-Campers are seated with their cabin groups in our air-conditioned dining hall to experience a break from the hot summer weather.
+Balanced meals are prepared each day.
+A salad bar is provided at lunch.
+Campers are seated with their cabin groups in our air-conditioned dining hall to experience a break from hot summer weather.